Apollys/test-c-ahk/README.md

 In AHK, we are required to have a newline before the start of a code block, e.g.:

+Edit: I guess this isn't true anymore, according to documentation.
+But are there some places that still require this syntax?

 ```ahk
 if (my_var = 5)
 {